 Understanding Fear Using Cognitive Science

-The common assumption of cognitive theory explains that thoughts are the main determinants of behaviour and emotions.
+The common assumption of cognitive theory explains that thoughts are the main determinants of behavior and emotions.
 The primary description of this specific mental process is information processing.
-Theorists often compare the functions of a human mind to a computer.
+Theorists often compare the functions of the human mind to a computer.

 - The therapist will ask different questions to understand what is going on in the mind of a person who is feeling anxious.
 Following this, the professional also conducts a discussion to check whether the person is thinking really true or not.

 - The professional will then listen to what the person has to say.

 - In the next step, the expert will ask that individual to summarize the primary points of the session.